 We’d be in the same shooting gallery, and he was a complete mess, and then he’d vanish for two or three days.
 He came back and he was completely clean.
 And to me that was like, “How the fuck did you do that?
 This is impossible.
 What are you doing?”

 “It’s this ibogaine.
 Ibogaine really works.
-It’s great” And you know, he kicked out the whole backstory, and you know, add it to the material I already knew about.
+It’s great.”
+And you know, he kicked out the whole backstory, and adding it to the material I already knew about.

 It was a very surreal comedy routine, watching this guy cleanup, get completely rebooted, and then go right back to doing drugs.
 And in his case, his motivation was he didn’t really want to clean up at all, he just had a trust fund, which was predicated upon him pissing clean into a cup in order to get his check.
 So his entire motivation was to stay clean long enough to get his trust fund check and then get right back to it.
 But nonetheless that made a huge impact on me, because what I was witnessing appeared to be impossible.

 So I tried to get ibogaine, and this is the 90s.
-And so I connected with Howard Lotsoff and started talking to him a lot.
+And so I connected with Howard Lotsof and started talking to him a lot.
 At that point in time, Howard was unable to offer treatments in Panama anymore.
 He was starting to deal with his own health problems with leukemia back then.
-And, you know, he passed me to another person named Bob Sysco, who was also involved with ibogaine.
-And, oddly enough, Bob Sysco, connected me to Dr. Deborah Mash at the University of Miami.
+And, you know, he passed me to another person named Bob Sisko, who was also involved with ibogaine.
+And, oddly enough, Bob Sisko connected me to Dr. Deborah Mash at the University of Miami.

-And, you know, what had happened was during the 1990s, the FDA was sufficiently impressed with existing anecdotal observations and pre-clinical data in animal models, that they took a very broad view of the available data and they actually green-lighted clinical trials and human drug-dependent subjects within the United States, which was an amazing accomplishment in the 90s because its a Schedule I drug. and subsequent to that NIDA, which is responsible for making grants—they’re the ones who fund the vast majority of research that takes place in academia—- shut it down and simply declined to provide funding and said not for further consideration.
+What had happened was during the 1990s, the FDA was sufficiently impressed with existing anecdotal observations and pre-clinical data in animal models, that they took a very broad view of the available data and they actually green-lighted clinical trials and human drug-dependent subjects within the United States, which was an amazing accomplishment in the 90s because its a Schedule I drug.
+And subsequent to that, NIDA, which is responsible for minting grants—they’re the ones who fund the vast majority of research that takes place in academia—- shut it down and simply declined to provide funding and said not for further consideration.

-And what was amazing is that Dr. Curtis Wright from the FDA wrote a personal letter to NIDA urging them to at least give ibogaine a chance.
+What was amazing is that Dr. Curtis Wright from the FDA wrote a personal letter to NIDA urging them to at least give ibogaine a chance.
 And again, this is the FDA asking NIDA to do this.
 But NIDA still wouldn’t do it.
-And at the time, the director of NIDA a guy named Frank Bochy issued a public statement, which said,
+And at the time, the director of NIDA a guy named Frank Vocci issued a public statement, which said,

 So that ended that.
 But anyway, at the time that I intersected with all this, I landed in St. Kitts, which is where this clinic was located.
 And I was on 200 milligrams of methadone daily, and I was doing about a gram and a half to two grams of heroin on top of that, every single day.